eerorant/voting-hub/README.md

 [Voting hub](https://tsoha-votinghub.herokuapp.com/)

 ### Using the website
 Right now the rooms are empty and all the questions are still on their own global page.
 This will change, every room will have their own, unique set of questions and admins.
 You can use the username "john" and password "pass" or create your own user.
+Go to /rooms/<number> to go a room.

 ### Database diagram